Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;You can't stay in your corner of the Forest waiting for others to come to you.
-You have to go to them sometimes.&quot;</em> <br>
+<em>&quot;Everything around us is made up of energy.
+To attract positive things in your life, start by giving off positive energy.&quot;</em> <br>
-— A.A.
-Milne
+— Celestine Chua

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>